 They are also pioneers in enabling customer interactions via multi-channel marketing.
-Push notifications, email, SMS messaging and digital omnichannel ad strategies are being used for a long time to improve customer engagement and step up cross and upselling opportunities.
-Their ‘Frequently bought together’ feature, ‘customers also purchased’ and sponsored product placement at strategic locations on the web page and app are some of the most popular processes followed by every e-commerce retailer in the market today.
+Push notifications, email, SMS messaging, and digital omnichannel ad strategies are being used for a long time to improve customer engagement and step up the cross and upselling opportunities.
+Their ‘Frequently bought together’ feature, ‘customers also purchased’, and sponsored product placement at strategic locations on the web page and app are some of the most popular processes followed by every e-commerce retailer in the market today.

-It is this appetite for change, modification and the pure will to succeed, that has made Amazon such a force to be reckoned with in e-commerce marketing.
+It is this appetite for change, modification, and the pure will to succeed, which has made Amazon such a force to be reckoned with in e-commerce marketing.

 Bonus reads: Do you know the difference between multichannel and omnichannel retailing?
 Read here to know more.